tebeka/pythonwise/README.md

 # PythonWise

 **I no longer write in the Pythonwise blog.
-You can my writing at https://www.ardanlabs.com/blog/ or https://medium.com/@tebeka**
+You can find my writing at https://www.ardanlabs.com/blog/ or https://medium.com/@tebeka**

 This is the code from [pythonwise.blogspot.com](pythonwise.blogspot.com).